ruben2079/httprequest/README.md

 # HttpRequest
-Requesting API to render information in a table cell without the need of any library or framework.
+Requesting API to render information in a table cells without the need of any library or framework.
 API provided by "JSONPlaceholder".